-What snacks should we serve in our early years setting?
+What foods should we serve at snack time in our early years setting?

 Snack times are a great opportunity to offer children a range of nutritious foods.
 Variety is key, so try to ensure you aren’t serving the same snacks too frequently.
 Plan your snack menu to ensure variety across the week, following these guidelines:

 Starchy Foods- pitta bread, bread fingers, chapatti, tortilla wraps, plain popcorn, rice cakes, low salt breadsticks, crackers, crumpet, bagel slices, sliced sweet potato, teacake, malt loaf.